The motivic Donaldson-Thomas invariants of (-2) curves: Abstract

 \section{Abstract}

 In this paper we calculate the motivic Donaldson--Thomas invariants for (-2)-curves arising from 3-fold flopping contractions in the minimal model programme.
-We translate this geometric situation into the machinery of \cite{KS}, and using the results and framework of \cite{DM11} we describe the monodromy on these invariants.
-In particular, in contrast to all existing known Donaldson--Thomas invariants for small resolutions of Gorenstein singularities these monodromy operations are nontrivial.
+We translate this geometric situation into the machinery developed by Kontsevich and Soibelman \cite{KS}, and using the results and framework of \cite{DM11a} we describe the monodromy on these invariants.
+In particular, in contrast to all existing known Donaldson--Thomas invariants for small resolutions of Gorenstein singularities these monodromy actions are nontrivial.